Jeep Grand Wagoneer Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance prices for a Jeep Grand Wagoneer are $1,702 every 12 months for full coverage insurance.
-Comprehensive insurance costs around $306, collision costs $922, and liability insurance costs $338.
-Liability-only insurance costs as little as $394 a year, with high-risk driver insurance costing $3,792 or more.
+The average insurance rates for a Jeep Grand Wagoneer are $1,702 a year for full coverage insurance.
+Comprehensive costs around $306 each year, collision costs $922, and liability is estimated at $338.
+Liability-only coverage costs approximately $394 a year, with high-risk coverage costing around $3,792.
 Teens cost the most to insure at $6,304 a year or more.

 Average premium for full coverage: $1,702